AlexShefY/visualization/README.md

 The program accept name of file with data as input.

-To run the program firstly you should run it from the command line in the directory pf-2021-viz-AlexShefY with command gradlew run --args="[name of file with data]".
+To run the program firstly you should run it from the command line in the directory pf-2021-viz-AlexShefY with command:

+gradlew run --args="[name of file with data]".

+Example:

-Example: gradlew run --args="exampleDistributionGraph.txt"
+gradlew run --args="exampleDistributionGraph.txt"

 Decription of input file for each type of histogram:
 1. clustered histogram